mabragor/cl-curlex/README.md

     - OpenMCL (Clozure CL)
       - only variables and functions are captured
   - support major CL implementations for ABBROLET
-    - so far only SBCL is done
+    - SBCL done
+    - CMUCL done